atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 * The predictand DB
 * The directory containing the predictors for the archive period
 * The directory to save the results
-* All the options for the selected calibration method (in the Options tab)
+* All the options for the selected calibration method (in the Options tab; see below)

+There is one tab to define the options of the classic calibration, the variables exploration and the Monte-Carlo simulations.
+The details of the options are given on the page of the :ref:`another page<classic-calibration>`.

 .. image:: img/frame-optimizer-options-calib.png
    :align: center

+The other tab provides numerous options for genetic algorithms.
+The details of the options are given on the page of the :ref:`genetic algorithms <genetic-algorithms>`.

 .. image:: img/frame-optimizer-options-gas.png
    :align: center

 Command line interface
 ----------------------

-The Downscaler also has a command line interface.
+The Optimizer also has a command line interface, which is the prefered way of using it.
 The options are as follows:

 -h, --help  Displays the help of command line options -v, --version  Displays the software version